Reed604/Reed604.github.io/index.md

 # About me
 Hi, I am Reed Sanders and I am a Student at Bradley Univerity.
 I am curenntly majoring in Computer Science with a consentration in web, software, and hardware security and a minor in Cybersecurity.
 I also currently work as an IT Intern for OSF Healthcare.
 If you are intersted at taking a look at my [resume](https://github.com/Reed604/Reed604.github.io/blob/main/Resume.pdf) and connect with me on [Linkedln](https://www.linkedin.com/in/reed-sanders-44a2071ba/).
-I also enjoy using Hack the Box and comppeting in their Capture the Flag competitions check out my [profile](https://app.hackthebox.com/profile/overview) to see what machines I last owned.
+I also enjoy using Hack the Box and competing in their Capture the Flag competitions check out my [profile](https://app.hackthebox.com/profile/overview) to see what machines I last owned.

 # Projects